dylanwulf/PL-Project-2-Part-1/README.txt

 To run this code, first type the command "make" at the command line to compile.
 Next, input your grammar definition into the grammar.txt file.
-To run the program, type "./driver" to enter an interactive mode to type in strings as the program runs.
+To run the program, type "./driver" to enter an interactive mode to type in strings as the
+program runs.
 To input an EOF character while in interactive mode, press ctrl+D.
-To run the program using a string stored in a file instead of interactive mode, you can type "./driver < input.txt" to redirect input to the file instead of stdin.
+Alternatively, you can run the program using a string stored in a file instead of interactive
+mode by typing "./driver < input.txt" to redirect input to the file instead of stdin.

+For the most part, this project uses vectors to store data.
+Vectors were chosen over arrays because indexing was needed for the collections, but the collections also needed to be grow as data was added to them.

-The input should consist of a text file structured as follows:
+The input to grammar.txt should consist of a text file structured as follows:

     1. A list of token names and numbers, one per line.
 Token names are strings
     of printable, non-white- space characters.
 Token numbers are small